mojaloop/ml-reference-connectors/template-docs/Routing-And-ApiSpecifications.md

 ```

 Take note of the operationId in the in code block above.
 The value is set to `hello`.
+Copy this api specification and paste it in the file at this
+location of the newly created connector `core-connector-template/src/api-spec/core-connector-api-spec-dfsp.yml`

 We'll use this operationId to map a function route handler to handle requests for this api resource.
 Copy the example api spec and replace the contents of

 # Adding a route handler.
 To add a route handler, open the routes file `dfspCoreConnectorRoutes.ts` in the `core-connector-template/src/core-connector-svc` folder.
-For example you can open the file
-TBD...
+Add a method to the